[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 Each leader has been invited with up to five guests and promised a "full package" of luxury hospitality, according to a Western intelligence source.

-The profiles of the Wagner commanders awarded Glocks in Sudan shows that the mercenaries did a lot more for Prighozin and Putin in Africa than just combat operations.
+The profiles of the Wagner commanders awarded Glocks in Sudan show that the mercenaries did a lot more for Prighozin and Putin in Africa than just combat operations.

-Wagner's grey-zone specialists also orchestrated political campaigns and complex business structures.
+Wagner's grey-zone specialists also orchestrated political campaigns and complex business schemes.

 But if Putin still has designs on Africa, then even before the Wagner meltdown, things were not going as well as it might seem.